esa/pagmo2/doc/sphinx/docs/cpp/utils/genetic_operators.rst

    :exception std\:\:invalid_argument: if *bounds* contain any nan or infs.
    :exception std\:\:invalid_argument: if any lower bound is greater than the corresponding upper bound.
    :exception std\:\:invalid_argument: if *nix* is larger than bounds size.
-   :exception std\:\:invalid_argument: if any of the integer bounds are not not integers.
+   :exception std\:\:invalid_argument: if any of the integer bounds are not integers.
    :exception std\:\:invalid_argument: if *p_cr* or *eta_c* are not finite numbers.